for your participation in 74th Annual NW District Convention!!

-In 2014, Rev. Peter was reassigned as staff minister at the Los Angeles Betsuin, beginning yet another new chapter of his life.
+In 2014, Rev. Peter was reassigned as staff minister at Higashi Honganji Buddhist Temple - Los Angeles, beginning yet another new chapter of his life.
 He brings with him a wide variety of interests, including Buddhist chanting music and the dynamic interaction between Shin Buddhism and our American cultural and intellectual traditions.